- When it comes to the workplace, many UK employers seem dubious about the supposed benefits of wellbeing technology.

 We see employee wellbeing as a combination of good physical health and good mental health.
 It’s influenced by several factors – some physical, some social, some psychological, and some environmental.
 Office design specialists Morgan Lovell have a great infographic that effectively sums up what employee wellbeing is, and the sort of things that can influence it.

-It’s easy to see how incorporating wellbeing technology into the workplace could serve to reduce staff sickness while boosting job satisfaction and performance.
+It’s easy to see how incorporating wellbeing technology into the workplace could serve to reduce sickness absence while boosting job satisfaction and performance.
 So let’s explore some of the options available.

 Stay Active with Wearable Tech